 - Monitor inventory levels closely: Make sure you are monitoring the inventory levels closely and restocking as needed.
 You don’t want to run out of popular products, but you also don’t want to be left with a lot of unsold inventory.

-- Keep the consignment area organized: Make sure the consignment area is organized and clean, and that the products are displayed in an appealing way.
+- Keep the consignment area organised: Make sure the area is organised and clean, and that the products are displayed appealingly.

 It’s important to consider the specific needs of your business and work with your supplier or retailer to determine the best approach for your inventory management.
 Be sure to factor limitations into your decision before committing to a consignment business model.